S-Cao1031/Summer-2024-ECE-597-Group8/README.md

 - Week 3: Feature Extraction: abnormal number
 - Week 4: modify the feature to adjust performance
 - Week 5:  implement the training template
+- Week 6: Prepareing for other course's project and midterm
+- Week 7: Ill